 During each week of notice, an assignment employee is entitled to be paid of the wages he or she is entitled to receive, which cannot be less than,

-If the employee is being terminated without working notice, pay in lieu of notice is calculated as the amount of wages earned in the 12 weeks before the employee’s last day of work for a client of the agency or, in the 12 weeks before the deemed termination date, if the termination is triggered by a lay-off, divided by 12, and multiplied by the number of weeks of notice to which the employee is entitled.
+If the employee is being terminated without working notice, pay in lieu of notice is calculated as the amount of wages earned in the 12 weeks ending on the employee’s last day of work for a client of the agency or, in the 12 weeks before the deemed termination date, if the termination is triggered by a lay-off going on longer than a “temporary lay-off”, divided by 12, and multiplied by the number of weeks of notice to which the employee is entitled.

-Termination of employment may be triggered by a lay-off that lasts a certain number of weeks.
+Termination of employment may be triggered by a lay-off that lasts longer than a “temporary lay-off” .
 An assignment employee is considered to be on a week of layoff if he or she is not assigned by the agency to perform work for a client of the agency during that week.
-A week is not counted as a week of layoff (i.e., is an “excluded” week) if, for one or more days, an assignment employee:
+A week is not counted as a week of layoff (i.e., is an “excluded” week) if, for one or more days, an assignment employee

 For information on how a lay-off results in termination of employment, please refer to temporary lay-off in the Termination of Employment Chapter.

-A temporary help agency assignment employee may also have a right to mass notice of termination of eight, 12 or 16 weeks if he or she is part of a termination of 50 or more assignment employees by the agency within a four-week period.
+A temporary help agency assignment employee may also have a right to mass notice of termination of eight, 12 or 16 weeks.
+Assignment employees may have a right to mass notice of termination if 50 or more have their employment terminated by their agency in a single four-week period because their assignments at a single client’s establishment ended.Example:

 To calculate the amount of severance pay an assignment employee is entitled to receive:

-Severance of employment may be triggered by a lay-off that lasts a certain number of weeks.
+One of the ways in which a severance of employment may be triggered is by a lay- off that lasts for 35 weeks or more in a 52-week period[ 1 ].
 An assignment employee is considered to be on a week of layoff if he or she is not assigned by the agency to perform work for a client of the agency during that week.
 A week is not counted as a week of layoff (i.e., is an “excluded” week) if, for one or more days, an employee:

 For information on how a lay-off results in the severance of employment, please refer to when severance occurs in the Severance Pay Chapter.

-As an employer of an assignment employee, a temporary help agency is not allowed to reprise against (punish) an assignment employee for doing things such as asking questions about his or her ESA rights, filing a claim under the ESA or otherwise asserting his or her rights.
-Please refer to Reprisals for more information.
+As the employer of an assignment employee, a temporary help agency is not allowed to penalize an assignment employee for doing things such as asking questions about his or her ESA rights, filing a claim under the ESA or otherwise asserting his or her rights.
+Please refer to “Reprisals” for more information.

-In addition, a client of a temporary help agency is not allowed to reprise against (punish) a temporary help agency assignment employee because, for example, he or she has asked about his or her ESA rights, asserted those rights, or asked the client or the agency to comply with the ESA.
+In addition, a client of a temporary help agency is not allowed to penalize a temporary help agency assignment employee because, for example, he or she has asked about his or her ESA rights, asserted those rights, or asked the client or the agency to comply with the ESA.
 That means a client is not allowed to:

 for any of the above stated reasons.